 Between 2010 and 2015, the service area male population proportion has stayed relatively steady at approximately 49.3% of the population.
-In the same time period, the regional male population proportion increased marginally by 0.4%.
+In the same time period, the regional male population proportion increased marginally by 0.1%.
 The State's male population proportion increased by an even smaller amount of 0.01% during the same time period.

 Between 2010 and 2015, the service area female population proportion has stayed relatively steady at approximately 50.7% of the population.
-In the same time period, the regional female population proportion decreased marginally by 0.4%.
+In the same time period, the regional female population proportion decreased marginally by 0.1%.
 The State's female population proportion decreased by an even smaller amount of 0.01% during the same time period.

-Between 2015 and 2025, the proportion of males and females in the service area, regional, and State populations are projected to remain relatively steady.
-During the same time period, the number of males within the service area is projected to increase by approximately 5.24% (37,859 persons) and the number of females is projected to increase by approximately 5.5% (40,785 persons).
-The number of males in the region is projected to increase by approximately 5.39% (121,906 persons) and the number of females in the region is projected to increase by approximately 5.71% (130,409 persons) during the same time period.
-The number of males and females during the same time period in the statewide population is projected to increase by 4.79% and 5.37% respectively (931,711 and 1,055,635 persons).
+Between 2015 and 2025, the service area male population is projected to increase by 5.24% (37,859 persons) and the female population is projected to increase by 5.5% (40,785 persons).
+The number of males in the region is projected to increase by 5.39% (121,906 persons) and 5.71% for females (130,409 persons).
+The number of males within the Statewide population is projected to increase by 4.8% (931,711 persons) and 5.4% for females (1,055,635 persons) during the same time period.